$t$-Structures on stable derivators and Grothendieck hearts: Tilted t -structures and examples

 \section{Tilted \texorpdfstring{$t$}{t}-structures and examples}

 This section is devoted to providing examples of smashing $t$-structures which are not homotopically smashing and of homotopically smashing $t$-structures which are not compactly generated.
-This will finish the proof of Proposition~\ref{prop.homtopsmashing-implies-smashing}.
-The strategy is to start with the canonical $t$-structure of a suitable Grothendieck category and tilt it using a torsion pair (Example~\ref{expl.tilted t-str}), and to relate the properties of the resulting tilted $t$-structure to the properties of the torsion pair.
-Throughout the section, $\D$ will be a strong stable derivator and $\cal D = \D(\bbone)$.
+This will complete the proof of Proposition~\ref{prop.homtopsmashing-implies-smashing}.
+The strategy is to start with the canonical $t$-structure of a suitable Grothendieck Abelian category, tilt it using a torsion pair (see Example~\ref{expl.tilted t-str}), and relate the properties of the resulting tilted $t$-structure to the properties of the torsion pair.
+Throughout the section,